ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/desert-sessions-11-12-album.markdown

   <p>After nearly sixteen years since its last entry, the longest-running mix tape\
   \ in existence, Desert Sessions returns with two stunning new volumes in its already\
   \ storied catalog, Vol. 11 & 12.</p>\n<p>Click below for a chance to win it now!</p>\n"
-entry-title: "Win Josh Homme 'Desert Sessions Vol. 11/12' CD!"
+entry-title: "Win 'Desert Sessions Vol. 11/12' CD!"
 entry-content: "<p>Enter the draw to win Josh Homme 'Desert Sessions Vol. 11/12' CD\
   \ by completing the form below before 23:59 on the 28th of November 2019.</p>\n"
 has-winner: false
-prize-description: "Josh Homme 'Desert Sessions Vol. 11/12' CD"
+prize-description: "'Desert Sessions Vol. 11/12' CD!"
 special-conditions: "Multiple entries are allowed up to one every day."
 country-restrictions:
 - "GB"